LuoGroup2023/PanTax/README.md

 # PanTax

+PanTax is a pangenome graph-based taxonomic classification tool designed to overcome the limitations of traditional single-reference genome approaches.
+It excels in providing accurate taxonomic classification at the strain level, handling both short and long reads, and supporting single or multiple species.
+By leveraging pangenome graphs, PanTax captures the genetic diversity across multiple related genomes, thereby eliminating the biases introduced by using a single linear representative genome.

 ## Installation
 The dependencies of PaxTax can generally be installed through conda.
 There are two dependencies that require special attention.

-Firstly, [pggb](https://github.com/pangenome/pggb.git) relies on vg 1.40, which conflicts with the vg version we used for read alignment.
-We recommend using a newer version of [vg](https://github.com/vgteam/vg.git), and PanTax testing relies on vg 1.52.
-We have provided the vg 1.52 executable file (default path) in the tools directory.
-If it is not available, we recommend using conda to create a new environment and installing vg.
-Then you can place it under the tools directory through a soft link or directly specify its path through `--vg` option.
+Firstly, [pggb](https://github.com/pangenome/pggb.git) depends on vg version 1.40, which is incompatible with the version of vg we use for read alignment.
+We recommend using a more recent version of [vg](https://github.com/vgteam/vg.git), specifically vg>=1.52.
+We have included the vg 1.52 executable file (default path) in the tools directory.
+If this is not available, we suggest creating a new environment with conda and installing vg.
+You can then place it in the tools directory via a symbolic link or specify its path directly using the `--vg` option.

-Secondly, PanTax relies on [Gurobi Optimizer](https://www.gurobi.com/solutions/gurobi-optimizer/) python package.
-Although its download has been provided in the environment.yaml file, it needs to apply for a license on the official website for normal use in large model optimization.
+Secondly, PanTax relies on the [Gurobi Optimizer](https://www.gurobi.com/solutions/gurobi-optimizer/) Python package.
+While the package download is included in the environment.yaml file, a license must be obtained from the official website to use it for large model optimizations.

 ```
 git clone https://github.com/LuoGroup2023/PanTax.git
 cd PanTax
 conda env create -f environment.yaml
 sh install.sh
+conda activate Pantax

+# If vg is not available, install with conda.
 conda create -n vg python=3.10
 conda activate vg
+conda install vg=1.52 -c bioconda
 ln -fs /path/to/miniconda3/envs/vg/bin/vg PanTax/tools
 ```